Overlap Processing in FFT-Based Vibration Control Systems: A Technical Guide

 As stated in the Spectral Dynamics PANTHER documentation: "The processing time of an FFT computing device is the total amount of time required to calculate a desired parameter...
 If the processing can be performed significantly faster than the time required to sample and load signal inputs, it is then possible to perform multiple analyses of the input signals on a segmented basis.
 The concept of performing a new analysis on a segment of data in which only a portion of the signal has been updated (some old data, some new data) is referred to as overlap processing."

 The overlap factor represents the percentage of samples reused from the previous frame.
-Common overlap percentages include:
+Common overlap percentages in vibration analyzers include:

 - 0% (No overlap): Fully sequential processing—each frame starts where the previous ended